simul/simul.github.io/ref/simul/base/MemoryInterface.md

 | Include: | Base/MemoryInterface.h |

-Inherit from MemoryInterface to take control of memory allocation for any class that uses<br>this interface as a resource.
+Inherit from MemoryInterface to take control of memory allocation for any class that uses<br>

 Functions